XTenLee/TEXTOIR-Lee/Specification.md

-# The working directory of TEXTOIR
+# The wWrking Directory of TEXTOIR

 ```
 .